Gaussian beams and caustic avoidance in gravitational optics: Gaussian beams

-where $W_0$ corresponds to the initial width of the beam that is sometimes referred to as the \textit{waist} or the \textit{spot size}.
-Such a choice of initial conditions allows one to study a beam which expands starting from its waist.
-It incorporates information about the initial area of a finite size from which light rays are initiated \citep{Siegman:1986}.
-Substitution of the initial conditions in eq.~(\ref{eq:initial_cond_correlation}) into the complex curvature matrix in eq.~(\ref{eq:Comp_curv_ABCD}) gives
+with the initial conditions (\ref{eq:initial_conditions}), i.e., $\{\mathbf{P'_R}=\mathbf{0}, \mathbf{Q'_I}=\mathbf{0}\}$.
+In addition, the initial values $\mathbf{Q'_R}$ and $\mathbf{P'_I}$ are chosen in such a way that they satisfy $\mathbf{Q_R'}={W_0}^2\mathbf{I_2}\mathbf{P'_{I}}$, where $W_0$ corresponds to the initial width of the beam that is sometimes referred to as the \textit{waist} or the \textit{spot size}.
+Such a choice of initial conditions allows one to study a beam which propagates starting from its waist.
+It incorporates information about the initial area of a finite size from which light rays are initiated.
+Substitution of the initial conditions into the complex curvature matrix in (\ref{eq:Comp_curv_ABCD}) gives